terrymorse58/tms-scrape/README.md

   }
 }
 ```
 A config file specified on the command line may contain any of these properties.
-Any property missing from the config file will use the default, above.
+Any property missing from the config file will use the default (above).